Eppo-exp/eppo-docs/docs/feature-flags/sdks/javascript.md

 ### Local Storage

 The SDK uses browser local storage to store experiment configurations downloaded from Eppo.
-This allows for quick lookup by the `getAssignment` function.
+This allows for quick lookup by the `getStringAssignment` function.
 The configuration data stored contains the experiment key, experiment variation values, traffic allocation, and any allow-list overrides.